zeppe-lin/pkgsrc-core/README.md

 OVERVIEW
 --------
-This directory contains **core** pkgsrc collection.
-This collection contains build scripts and files for the packages required to create a basic Zeppe-Lin system.
+This directory contains **core** pkgsrc collection: build scripts and files for the packages required to create a basic Zeppe-Lin system.

 This distribution was originally forked from CRUX ports as of version 3.6 and rewritten in POSIX sh(1p).
-Also, the Zeppe-Lin has its own criteria for what packages should be in **core** collection.
+Also, the Zeppe-Lin has its own criteria for what packages should be in **core**.

 The original sources can be downloaded from:
 1. https://crux.nu/gitweb/?p=ports/core.git;a=summary